-Misclassification of stillbirths as miscarriages or neonatal deaths is common.
+Misclassification of stillbirths as miscarriages1 or neonatal deaths is common.
 These errors may be inadvertent or deliberate, to avoid blame or additional paperwork, for example.
 In addition, inconsistent application of stillbirth definitions can also contribute to misclassification and thus impact comparability of stillbirth data.
-Including all births, whether live or stillborn, in a single data system is important in light of the substantial misclassification between stillbirths and very early neonatal deaths; while the underlying risk factors, cause of death, and public health interventions to address these deaths are similar, stillbirths are additionally associated with increased maternal morbidity and health care needs that may differ to those of very early neonatal deaths.